nixworks/public/news/2013/01/17/README.md

 ##### Japan
 ### [Japan decides to build the world's largest offshore wind farm near the site of Fukushima Daiichi Nuclear Power Plant in Fukushima Prefecture. ](/news/2013/01/17/japan-decides-to-build-the-worldas-largest-offshore-wind-farm-near-the-site-of-fukushima-daiichi-nuclear-power-plant-in-fukushima-prefectu.md)
-_Context: Fukushima Daiichi Nuclear Power Plant, Japan, Fukushima Prefecture, wind farm_
+_Context: wind farm, Fukushima Prefecture, Fukushima Daiichi Nuclear Power Plant, Japan_

 ##### European Space Agency
 ### [The European Space Agency officially joins a project to build a Service Module based on their Automated Transfer Vehicle for NASA's Orion, a spacecraft to carry astronauts into deep space. ](/news/2013/01/17/the-european-space-agency-officially-joins-a-project-to-build-a-service-module-based-on-their-automated-transfer-vehicle-for-nasaas-orion.md)